Calculations & Operations Columns

 Another example of where you might use summary suppression is a pump report that includes a data column for flow characteristics, and a column for pump run time.
 The first Data Set might be summarized with a Range.
 The second might be summarized with a total.
 In this case, you would add two summary rows to your report and suppress them in the opposing data sets.

-Use a Calculation Data Set to perform basic math operations to convert units.
+Calculations data sets will perform operations in order starting from Step A. You can create Calculations with many steps.
+For example, create a Calculation data set to convert units.
 In this example, we have an I/O and Calculations tag that reads the temperature in imperial units and we want to convert to metric units for a report.

 With this Data Set configured, the result of Step B will also become available as an input option in other Calculation Data Sets.